 Our climate emergency needs to be owned by us all and for this reason we have built case studies into our geography curriculum that raise the pressing issues that we all need to understand and own.
 Our geography curriculum aims to connect our children to the place in which they live and provide them with a developing understanding of the wider world.

 In order to develop the children’s curiosity about the world, we as their teachers are enthusiastic about Geography and encourage the children to ask questions about what they are learning, alongside answering key questions.
 Children learn Geographical skills through practical activities, school trips, discussions, debates, observational activities and written activities.
-We use the National Curriculum to set objectives and key questions for each topic, which are recorded on a Learning Organiser.
+We use the National Curriculum to set objectives and key questions for each topic, which are recorded on a Knowledge Organiser so our children know more and remember more.
 Every year group studies the main three geography themes and previous knowledge is built upon and deepened.

 Our Local Area